lancenacabuan/Shaliah/README.md

 Few questions have shaped Christian theology more deeply than the identity of Jesus.
 Much of historic Christianity confesses him as the **God-Man**: the eternal Son, fully divine and fully human, distinct from the Father yet sharing the one divine essence.
 Biblical Unitarian Christology instead confesses him as **God’s Man**—not merely a man, but God’s uniquely begotten human Son, Messiah, supreme agent, image, mediator, resurrected Lord, and appointed judge—under the one God, the Father.

 The central issue is not whether the New Testament exalts Jesus.
 It plainly does.
 Jesus is presented as Lord, Son of God, image of God, Wisdom of God, mediator, savior, judge, firstborn, heir, and ruler of the coming age.
-The real question is what this elevation means.
+The central interpretive question is how this exalted language should be understood within its first-century Jewish and early Christian contexts.
 Does the New Testament identify Jesus as the **God-Man**, eternally and ontologically included within the being of Israel’s God, or as **God’s Man**—the uniquely authorized human Messiah through whom God acts, reveals, judges, saves, and rules?

 The earliest Christian evidence is complex enough to sustain a major scholarly debate.
 Dunn emphasized development and the importance of Jewish Wisdom and Adamic categories; Hurtado emphasized the remarkably early devotional place given to Jesus; and Bauckham argued that New Testament writers include Jesus within the unique divine identity of Israel’s God.<sup id="cite-1-1"><a href="#source-1" aria-label="Source 1">[1]</a></sup> <sup id="cite-2-1"><a href="#source-2" aria-label="Source 2">[2]</a></sup> <sup id="cite-3-1"><a href="#source-3" aria-label="Source 3">[3]</a></sup> These are not merely denominational slogans.
 They represent different attempts to account for the same data: explicit monotheistic confessions, Jesus’ dependence upon God, cosmic language, YHWH texts, divine titles, resurrection exaltation, and worship.

-This study argues that the Biblical Unitarian model has an important advantage in explanatory economy.
+This study argues that the Biblical Unitarian model may have an advantage in explanatory economy, particularly in its treatment of explicit relational and subordination language.
 It allows repeated statements that identify the Father as the one God and Jesus as the one sent by that God to retain their ordinary relational force.
 It takes seriously the biblical categories by which an authorized representative can bear divine words, authority, names, and functions without becoming the sender.
 It also interprets Wisdom and Word language within the Jewish literary world from which it emerged.

 That conclusion is not established by pretending that every difficult text is easy.
 A responsible case must concede that several passages are naturally read as personal preexistence or direct divine identification.
 The argument is cumulative: the question is which model accounts for the largest range of texts, in their genres and historical settings, without repeatedly adding distinctions not stated by the texts themselves.